Eonm/Make-MD-electron/README.md

 This project is in alpha.

-Some features, such as travis config file generation, won't work.
+Some features, such as travis config file generation, don't work.

 [Documentation (fr)](https://github.com/Eonm/Make-MD-electron/wiki)